akankshainxs/brandingguidelines/index.md

 Your navigation is generated from a file in your repository.
 It's in `_data` and it's called `navs.yml`

-It uses the YAML format - there are editors out there to help
+It uses the YAML format - there are editors out there to helpxxx

 **Creating pages**